vmapps/dashcards/README.md

 #### Rendering
 Jinja2 templating module is used to render HTML :
-- JSON object returned by plugin is sent to template as variables 'render.xxx'
+- JSON object returned by plugin is sent to template as variables `render.xxx`
-- card config is available in templates as variables 'card.xx' + 'card.id' (random)
+- card config is available in templates as variables `card.xx` + `card.id` (random)

 ## Sample plugin
 #### Python code